go-spatial/proj/README.md

 # Future Work

-We need to support grid shifts, turn on more proj string keys, make the Ellipse and Datum types be more independent, port a zillion different projection formulae, and on and on.
+We need to support grid shifts, turn on more proj string keys, make the Ellipse and Datum types be more independent, port a zillion different projection formulae, the icky operation typing needs to be rethought, and on and on.
 Such future work on `proj` will likely be driven by what coordinate systems and operations people need to be supported: someone will provide a proj string that leads to successful numerical outputs in PROJ.4 but dies in proj.

 We welcome your participation!
 See `CONTRIBUTING.md` and/or contact `mpg@flaxen.com` if you'd like to help out on the project.